-In any given week there will be a number of activities to partake of: field trips, classes, community service projects, 4-H group, soccer league.
+In any given week there will be a number of activities to partake in: field trips, classes, community service projects, 4-H group, and soccer league.

 If at some point, our son expresses interest in enrolling in public school, and as long as our public school remains as safe and secure as a public school can be, off he’ll go—with the understanding that once enrolled, it’s a commitment, and he must stay in school at least till the end of that school year.
 Again, the bottom line is encouraging the child to grow into a responsible adult and learn at his/her own pace, in his/her own manner.

 The very essence of homeschooling is that we keep our children out of public school not because they will learn too MUCH about life and the world there, but because a school building cannot possibly contain all the wonders of life and the world—for that must be gotten on the fly, in the fields, museums, parks, caves, theaters, restaurants, festivals, and planetariums.
 From the tiny organisms in the earth beneath our feet to as far as the eye can see, to Infinity and Beyond.

 If my child grows up realizing that what he learns in “school” is not the sum of what he needs to know, but the foundation to learn all there is to discover… I will have succeeded as a parent and a teacher